 If the pharmaceutical company induces or encourages off-label uses in their marketing or promotional materials or sales methods, that may give rise to a violation of the False Claims Act.
 Companies have engaged in off-label marketing by employing medical professionals to encourage other providers to adopt a product for off-label use (also known as “white-coat marketing”).
 Medical sales representatives have also instructed providers on how to code their claims and document medical records to support reimbursement for off-label use.

-Pharmaceutical sales representatives are privy to the marketing schemes used by the company where they may be trained to with a wink educated medical providers about the other potential benefits of the product- benefits that have not been cleared by the FDA.
-In the past off label promotions have involved claims from weight loss, to treating acne to hair regrowth and much more.
+Pharmaceutical sales representatives are aware of the company’s marketing strategies and may be taught to inform physicians subtly about additional potential benefits of the product — benefits that the FDA has not yet approved.
+In the past, off label promotions have involved claims from weight loss, to treating acne, to hair regrowth and much more.

 Kickbacks to medical professionals can take the form of cushy and well-paid consulting and seminar gigs, travel and vacation opportunities, free or discounted products and services, and sometimes cold hard cash .
-The Federal Anti-Kickback Statute strictly prohibits the provision or receipt anything of value in exchange for the prescription of any drugs or other medical products.
+The Federal Anti-Kickback Statute strictly prohibits the provision or receipt anything of value in exchange for the prescription of any drug or medical product.
 A violation of the Anti-Kickback Statute is in turn a violation of the False Claims Act, which rewards whistleblowers for successful prosecution.

 Even outside of the pharmaceutical context, kickbacks are commonplace in the medical community.
 Read more about kickbacks in healthcare here.

 Pharmaceutical companies have also committed fraud by lying to the FDA about products and processes under its oversight.
 The FDA subjects new medical products to intense scrutiny prior to approval, and requires companies to provide annual reports concerning any substantial changes to the makeup or manufacturing processes of an approved product.